 Photography is the way I remember life.
 Photography centers me and forces me to look at the world in small, detailed rectangles of form, motion, balance, light and dark.
 Photography makes me happy...and it's a tremendous side benefit that others enjoy my work.

-Sports/Action, Outdoor Nature/Wildlife, Architecture, Events, Landscapes, Urbanscapes, People, Real Estate, Commercial/Industrial, Macro, and Photojournalism photography based in Snohomish, Washington, USA.
+Sports/Action, Outdoor Nature/Wildlife, Architecture, Events, Weddings, Landscapes, Urbanscapes, People, Real Estate, Commercial/Industrial, Macro, and Photojournalism photography based in Snohomish, Washington, USA.